 City University of New York

 As this nation's largest urban university, the City University of New York (CUNY) plays a significant role in our sustainable future with an educational footprint that spans 24 academic institutions and over half a million students, faculty and staff.
-With a population larger than most cities, CUNY is leading a transformational change on its campuses, in the City and throughout the State through the work of Sustainable CUNY a broad sustainability program comprised of three key pillars: CUNY Sustainability, Solar and Energy Resiliency.
+With a population larger than most cities, CUNY is leading a transformational change on its campuses, in the City and throughout the State through the work of Sustainable CUNY.
+This strategic program focuses on Campus and University Sustainability and supports the establishment of renewable energy protocols by providing market support for New York’s solar and storage industries, including the energy resiliency infrastructure, through the Smart Distributed Generation (DG) Hub.

 Tria Case, Esq.

-University Director of Sustainability and Energy Conservation, Lead for NYC Solar Partnership and Smart DG Hub
+University Executive Director of Sustainability and Energy Conservation, Lead for NYC Solar Partnership and Smart DG Hub

-The Solar Ombudsmen focus on streamlining the process of going solar and work to reduce the soft costs by leading the Working Groups established by NYSolar Smart as part of Federal, State and City initiatives.
+The Solar and Storage Ombudsmen, also known as DG Ombudsmen focus on streamlining the process of implementing solar and storage and work to reduce the soft costs.
 Additionally, the Solar Ombudsmen serve as resources to installers, municipalities, utilities and end users.
-Contact a NY Solar Ombudsman
+Contact an Ombudsman

 Ms. Reilly directs communications for Sustainable CUNY of the City University of New York, and the NYSolar Smart Program.
 Reilly is the author of multiple key sustainability documents and grants and is responsible for coordinating and implementing internal and external sustainability communications across CUNY’s 24 academic institutions.
 Since 2006, under the direction of Tria Case, Ms. Reilly has played an integral role in implementing multiple Federal, State and City grants designed to address the balance of systems costs for installing solar including the U.S. Department of Energy NYC Solar America City Partnership, SunShot Rooftop Challenge I & II programs, and projects under the NY-Sun Initiative.
 In addition Ms. Reilly worked with Ms. Case to form the Smart Distributed Generation Hub.
 Ms. Reilly spent 18 years as a broadcast journalist and won five New York State Broadcaster's Awards as a writer, producer and anchor for providing in depth coverage on science, technology, health and politics on both television and radio.
 Media questions can be directed to Laurie Reilly through firstname.lastname@example.org